 Step #3 — Transition Back to Blowing Normally

 The transition back to blowing out normally is the trickiest part because it’s audible.

-And if you link these steps together, then you end up with circular
+And if you link these steps together, then you end up with circular breathing.

-so that your audience cannot tell when you are breathing in and transitioning.
+The eventual result with circular breathing is that it is unnoticeable so that your audience cannot tell when you are breathing in and transitioning.

 That’s where exercises come in.

 The Two Tried-and-tested 10-Minute Saxophone Circular Breath Exercises